daviddarnes/alembic/programming-onboarding.md

 - Add, commit, and push your changes to a new branch
 - Make a pull request so I can look over your project and verify that it meets the requirements.

+### WPILib
+WPILib is the library that lets you controll the robot with Kotlin.
+The documentation is [here](https://docs.wpilib.org/en/stable/).
+Read it.

+### Lectures you should probably watch
+https://www.youtube.com/watch?v=pTuPhJ0DJB8 is a short video that'll help you understand PID control.
+WPILib can do PID for you, but understanding how it works will allow you to better tune your constants and debug issues.

+https://www.youtube.com/watch?v=wqJ4tY0u6IQ explains trajectory tracking using WPILib.

+https://www.youtube.com/watch?v=wW_djLkD1B8 explains a robot project's general structure, and although all the info is in the WPILib docs, this is just another way to understand how everything fits together.